NavyaG-lab/Tech-writer/primer.md

   * TODO: We need to come up with a safety mechanism to avoid borking a running DAG
   * TODO: How is target date used, and is it relevant for Airflow?
   * TODO: How to retry a given node?
+  * TODO: How to look at the run for a prior date if airflow borks

 [How to deploy airflow?](infrastructure/guide-to-the-runtime-environment.md#airflow)